Kaliyugam (2025 film): Theatrical

 Kaliyugam was released theatrically on 9 May 2025.
 The Telugu version titled Kaliyugam 2064 was distributed by Mythri Movie Makers.

 Home media

-Kaliyugam is set to begin streaming on Sun NXT from 11 July 2025.
+The movie was later given streaming rights to Sun NXT and it starts stream on 11 July 2025.
+While Lionsgate Play and Amazon Prime Video also bagged the streaming rights and it also starts to stream on 1 August 2025.

 Reception

 A critic of The Times of India gave 2/5 stars and wrote "Pramodh Sundar's ambitious dystopian thriller, Kaliyugam, is a film that aims for the sky but abruptly crashes along the way.[...]
 Kaliyugam 2064 falls under a trap of being a film driven largely by its vision, as the makers falter in pulling off that vision with finesse."
 Anusha Sundar of OTT Play gave 2/5 stars and wrote "Kaliyugam is ambitious and had high potential.
 But when it leaves many of its threads incomplete, the film gets a tad bit stretchy and unexplored. [...]
 Even with Kishore and Shraddha giving their best, Kaliyugam could have been far better if could have given more thought on paper."